What is curatorial experience design?

 Charting New Trajectories

 The heritage sector has always offered experiences that are somehow 'out of the ordinary'.
-From visiting a stately home to carefully orchestrated tourist excursions, heritage is to a certain extent built around the idea that history can be experienced as something separate from everyday life.
+From visiting a stately home to carefully orchestrated tourist excursions, heritage is to a certain extent built around the idea that the past can be experienced as something separate from everyday life.
 Various techniques have emerged over the past two centuries to make these experiences more compelling, from costumed interpreters and dioramas to interactives and augmented reality.
 The importance of experience design to the field is however poorly understood.
 Drawing together historical perspectives and the latest approaches to designing experiences in heritage and beyond, this project aims to highlight the critical and creative potential of the experiential to the sector, linking together questions of affect, embodiment, narrative, performance, and co-curation to push forward experimental forms of heritage interpretation.

 Pop-up installations, augmented realities, immersive theatres, curated destinations: the experience economy intersects with the work of heritage in multiple ways and to diverse ends.
 New Trajectories in Curatorial Experience Design will explore the emergence and impact of such initiatives through in-depth collaborative research with project partners in the arts and cultural sector, including the National Trust, the V&A, Barker Langham and exhibition designers MET Studio and Nissen Richards.
 Through interviews, workshops, and participatory research, the project asks how critical heritage scholarship might engage productively with the processes and ideas of experiential and immersive design.
 A pop-up experience in October 2020 will put these ideas into action.